scenerystack/community/docs/reference/api/scenery/MultiListener.md

 # MultiListener

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/listeners/MultiListener.ts](https://github.com/phetsims/scenery/blob/main/js/listeners/MultiListener.ts) for the most up-to-date information.

 ## Overview

 MultiListener is responsible for monitoring the mouse, touch, and other presses on the screen and determines the